Skip to content

 3. Claude: injected via --append-system-prompt (system-level context)

-5. Other providers: prepended to the task prompt (headless terok run)
+5. Other providers: prepended to the task prompt (headless terok task run)

 Scenarios